Reflections on the Sunday readings from the Catholic Lectionary for Mass. Includes homilies, sermons, and other thoughts.

 St. Paul says that, more than anything, he desires to know Christ, to grasp Jesus.
 But he also rejoices that Jesus first grasped him.

-Mary’s heart was completely open and docile to the will of God.
+Mary’s heart was open and docile to the will of God.
 We should pray that our hearts and those of the whole world would be like hers.

 As I was climbing the Appalachian Trail through the Smoky Mountains, one chant kept me going.
 Not Aquinas or Palestrina… Dory.